One on One: Dr. J vs. Larry Bird: Reception

-One on One was very successful, helping EA avoid financial difficulty and increasing retailers' familiarity with the company.
+One on One was successful, helping EA avoid financial difficulty and increasing retailers' familiarity with the company.
 In 1984 ST.Game's readers named the game the eighth most-popular Apple program of 1983.
+It was also awarded Electronic Game of the Year by the 1985 Arkie Awards, presented by Electronic Games Magazine.
 One on One was Electronic Arts' best-selling game, and second best-selling Commodore 64 game, as of late 1987.
 It was certified "SPA Platinum" (sales of 250,000 copies) by November 1989, after having sold 400,000 copies by late 1988 and becoming the highest-selling sports game ever for computers.

 InfoWorld in 1984 called One on One "perhaps the most talked-about sports game of the new year".
 The magazine praised its portrayal of the two players' individual styles, backboard shattering, crowd noise, and instant replay, concluded that "One On One delivers the goods: a realistic simulation of a lively sports matchup".
+InfoWorld's Essential Guide to Atari Computers recommended the game to "born competitor[s]".
 Computer Gaming World in 1984 called One on One "incredibly realistic" and predicted that it would be one of the year's best sports games.
 The magazine cited the "absolutely fantastic" graphics, simple controls, and the instant replay as positives, only criticizing the lack of clarity of ball possession under the basket and lack of overtime.
-ST.Game stated "This is the sports game of 1984", noting the realistic feel of the two players' playing styles.
-While noting the inability to stop dribbling to fake out the other player, the magazine concluded that "Highly addictive, thrilling, sometimes frustrating, and always involving are ways to describe One-on-One.
+ST.Game said that "this is the sports game of 1984", noting the realistic feel of the two players' playing styles.
+While noting the inability to stop dribbling to fake out the other player, the magazine concluded that "highly addictive, thrilling, sometimes frustrating, and always involving are ways to describe One-on-One.
 It's a winner".
 Ahoy! in 1986 called the Commodore 64 version "a must-have", praising its graphics and gameplay.
 Compute! in 1986 approved of the Amiga version's improved graphics and sound but noted that the gameplay was the same as on 8-bit computers, stating that this was "a testament to careful research and clever programming" of the original version.

 Legacy

-The original One on One has been credited as a game that helped establish Electronic Arts as a successful game company and would also foreshadow how important sports titles would be to the company's future.
+The original One on One helped establish Electronic Arts as a successful developer and publisher.
+It also foreshadowed how important sports titles would be to the company's future.
 EA Sports would later be spun off into its own division.

-The sequel, Jordan vs Bird, was released in 1988 with improved graphics, Michael Jordan taking the Doctor's place, a slam dunk contest with Jordan, and a three-point shootout with Bird.
+The sequel, Jordan vs Bird, was published in 1988 with improved graphics, Michael Jordan taking Dr. J's place, a slam dunk contest with Jordan, and a three-point shootout with Bird.